Schuylkill County, Pennsylvania: 2020 census

-Micropolitan Statistical Area
+Micropolitan statistical area

-The U.S. Office of Management and Budget has designated Schuylkill County as the Pottsville, PA micropolitan statistical area (µSA).
-As of the 2010 U.S. Census the micropolitan area ranked the number 1 most populous in the State of Pennsylvania and the 5th most populous in the United States with a population of 148,289.
+The U.S. Office of Management and Budget has designated Schuylkill County as the Pottsville, PA micropolitan statistical area (μSA).
+As of the 2010 U.S. census the micropolitan area ranked the number 1 most populous in the State of Pennsylvania and the 5th most populous in the United States with a population of 148,289.

 Law and government

 The Schuylkill County Sheriff's Department consists of the Sheriff's Office and operates the Central Booking unit.
 The Sheriff's Office is composed of a Civil and Criminal Division.
 The Civil Division processes real estate and property paperwork, as well as issue firearms permits.
 The Criminal Division is responsible for the security of the courthouses, as well as the transportation of prisoners to and from court hearings and to other correctional facilities.
 The Sheriff's Department is also responsible for detecting and interdicting weapons before they can enter the courthouse and making criminal arrests of persons when weapons are found.
 The Sheriff's Department provides all facets of security for the County courthouse and makes arrests inside the courthouse for various offenses including possession of weapons and controlled substances as well as the arrest of disorderly persons and other violations of the Pennsylvania Crimes Code Title 18.
 All Deputy Sheriffs are sworn law enforcement officers who must attend the state Sheriff Academy in State College to be certified as a Deputy Sheriff.
 The Sheriff Academy is a paramilitary Sheriff academy that consists of 6 months of intense training in all facets of criminal and civil law of Pennsylvania as well as physical training, self defense training, weapons certification and training, as well as tactical training, training in handcuffing and restraint, courtroom and courthouse security, and conducting security assessments of Courthouse and courtroom facilities.
 Central Booking processes fingerprints and photographs of arrested individuals.
 When requested by other police agencies, the Sheriff's Department performs patrol duties in various communities within Schuylkill county and provides support to other Police agencies during major incidents, search warrant executions, arrest warrant operations, special events and in various other capacities.